West-Lane-Translator/wlt_content/content/pages/Introduction.md

 ---

 <b>
-December 28, 2021
+December 31, 2021

-KLSR (HDTV 34.1), KEVU (HDTV 34.2) and the four OPB stations (HDTV 28.1 through 28.4) are currently off the air in the Florence area although they are operating normally in Eugene.
-This is due to a loss of power on Walker Mountain.
+KLSR (HDTV 34.1) and KEVU (HDTV 34.2) are currently off the air in the Florence area although they are operating normally in Eugene.
 Engineers are working to resolve the problem.

 Please accept our apologies for this unanticipated interruption of